 STEP 2: BUILD A STRATEGY –(During Mock)

-Round 1: Go through all the questions and Solve the easiest questions (sitters) there itself, the ones for which you know the solution.
-Mark for review the questions that you know how to solve, but might take some time or you have an idea about the concept behind it.
+Round 1: Go through all the questions and Solve the easiest questions (sitters) there itself, the ones for m which you know the solution.
+Mark for review the questions that you know how to solve, but might take one time or you have an idea about the concept behind it.

 Round 2: Attempt the Marked for review questions